coopzone-dc/AMmodulator/readme.md

-Thses are the files for a small
+These are the files for a small
 AM modulator / transmitter.
 Main info: